 Blackburn's family said in a statement: "We were blessed with the most beautiful soul and he touched so many hearts.
 Flying was his passion.
 He only said...the other day that if he died in flight then at least he dies doing what he loves."

 Blackburn was a first officer for Flight Calibration Services based at Shoreham Airport, in West Sussex which owned the four-seat plane.

 The firm flies staff around the world to inspect and calibrate navigation aids - which include radars and landing systems for airports and airfields.

 US engineering and aerospace company Honeywell said it had hired Flight Calibration Services and the DA42 plane for work in Dubai.

 A Flight Calibration Services statement said: "We are shocked and saddened beyond words by the loss of three colleagues and a Honeywell employee in Dubai.
 Our thoughts and prayers are with their families.
 We are working closely with the accident investigation authorities and as yet there is no news as to how this tragic accident happened."

-The UAE's General Civil Aviation Authority said an investigation is continuing.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The UAE's General Civil Aviation Authority said an investigation is continuing.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.